-The Contractor may determine the youth should be removed from the RCC or QRTP based on the safety concerns or failure to provide the youth with the accurate and specialized treatment needs.
-The Contractor shall provide a written 30-day notice for any youth for which they are seeking removal to allow for appropriate planning and transition for the youth.
+The Contractor may determine the youth should be removed from the RCC based on the safety concerns or failure to provide the youth with the accurate and specialized treatment needs.
+The Contractor shall provide a written 30-day notice for any youth for which they are seeking removal to allow for appropriate planning and a safe transition for the youth.
 It is recommended that for each 30-day request there is clear and consistent communication with the assigned Contracted Case Management Team to attempt to plan for any potential disruption.

-If the RCC or QRTP provider believes there should be an immediate removal of a youth, the RCC or QRTP administration shall contact to the Contracted Case Management Team's assigned Program Manager and DMCPS Contract Administrator.
-The RCC or QRTP must be able to state the immediate danger/safety issues that require an immediate removal.
-The RCC or QRTP may be asked to hold an emergency team meeting with the Contracted Case Management Team and FPT to determine if a safety/crisis plan can be implemented to support the youth during any transition.
+If the RCC provider believes there should be an immediate removal of a youth, the RCC administration shall contact the Contracted Case Management Team's assigned Program Manager.
+The RCC must be able to state the immediate danger/safety issues that require an immediate removal.
+The RCC may ask to hold an emergency team meeting with the Contracted Case Management Team and FPT to determine if a safety/crisis plan can be implemented to support the youth during any transition.